geekiam/website/static/posts/how-to-use-the-linux-terminal-window-on-ubuntu.md

 ### Adding terminal window to your Dock

-If you would like to add a terminal window short cut to your dock, right click the terminal window in your dock and select **Add to Favourites** and the terminal window icon will then added to your dock enabling you to click on it to open a terminal window.
+If you would like to add a terminal window short-cut to your dock, right click the terminal window in your dock and select **Add to Favourites** and the terminal window icon will then added to your dock enabling you to click on it to open a terminal window.